ckckh2023/BTIR-BrainTumor-ImageRecognition/README.en.md

 Users can log in via a browser, run classification, segmentation, and AI-assisted analysis, then inspect key imaging features, slices, comparisons, and 3D imaging in the web page.

-Visit our deployed service (occasionally open): https://btir.online/
+Visit our deployed service (occasionally open): https://btir.online/<br>
+Also visit our about page: https://ckckh2023.github.io/BTIR-BrainTumor-ImageRecognition/

 **Other languages:** [中文](README.md)